wendyarevalo/big-data-a2/reports/Assignment-2-report.md

     ![batch_metrics_table](images/batch_metrics_table.png)

-    This information can be useful to tenants too.
+    This information could be useful to tenants too if a report is given.
 They can monitor their daily data ingestion, so they can decide to pay for more capabilities.
 Also, to keep track of the files that were successfully ingested, and those that weren't, so they can send them again.